Sachet Water Prices to Increase, Will Sell at GH¢15 Per Bag From April 6

 Source: Getty Images

-In a statement issued on April 2, 2026, Citi News reported that the association attributed the increase to the global shortage of polymers and rising costs driven by the ongoing conflict in Iran, which has significantly affected production.
+Citing a statement from April 2, 2026, Citi News reported that the association attributed the increase to the global shortage of polymers and rising costs driven by the ongoing conflict in Iran, which has significantly affected production.

 “The rising costs have made it challenging for manufacturers to maintain current prices."